Behind the scenes of Seasalt’s photoshoot at Vanessa Bell’s artistic and unconventional East Sussex home.

 The garden, which during the war years was given over to vegetable patches and chicken runs, was redesigned in a Mediterranean style by artist and critic Roger Fry.
 Described by Vanessa’s daughter Angelica as ‘an artist’s garden’, it featured a rambling mix of cottage garden planting alongside geometric box hedges and gravel paths.
 Broken crockery was used to make mosaics, and sculptures were placed in unexpected positions.

 Initially taken as a retreat and holiday home, Charleston became Vanessa’s permanent residence with Duncan Grant and Clive Bell at the outbreak of the war in 1939, until her death in 1961.
 The Charleston Trust was formed in 1980, restoring the house and garden to its full glory and conserving its art collection and unique decoration.
-The Trust also runs a programme of arts events and festivals.
+The Trust also runs a programme of arts events and festivals, most notably The Charleston Festival, which pays homage to the artistic and intellectual legacy of its past.

-Find out more and see opening times: charleston.org.uk
+Find out more about Charleston and see opening times: charleston.org.uk

 With thanks to: the Estate of Vanessa Bell, courtesy of Henrietta Garnett, the Estate of Duncan Grant, administered by DACS, and the team at Charleston, East Sussex.